chalatz/tours/pages/tours/guided/ancient-medieval.md

 faq:
   items:
   - q: How much are the entrance fees to Grand Masters Palace?
     a: Entrance fee to Grand Masters Palace is6 euro per person.
+Seniors<a href="./seniors-tours-in-rhodes.htm">seniors</a>
-Seniors (with Id or Passport) 3 Euros / person.
+      (with Id or Passport) 3 Euros / person.
 Children under 18 years old free.
   - q: How much are the entrance fees to Acropolis and the Monastery of Filerimos?
     a: Entrance fee to Acropolis and Monastery is 6 euro per person.
 Seniors (with Id or Passport) 3 Euros / person.
 Children under 18 years old free.